Oncolytic adenovirus: Oncorine (H101)

 H101 and the very similar Onyx-015 have been engineered to remove a viral defense mechanism that interacts with a normal human gene p53, which is very frequently dysregulated in cancer cells.
 Despite the promises of early in vivo lab work, these viruses do not specifically infect cancer cells, but they still kill cancer cells preferentially.
 While overall survival rates are not known, short-term response rates are approximately doubled for H101 plus chemotherapy when compared to chemotherapy alone.
 It appears to work best when injected directly into a tumour, and when any resulting fever is not suppressed.
 Systemic therapy (such as through infusion through an intravenous line) is desirable for treating metastatic disease.
 It is now marketed under the brand name Oncorine.

-Onyx-015 (dl1520)
+dl1520 (Onyx-015)

-Onyx-015 (originally named Ad2/5 dl1520) is an experimental oncolytic virus created by genetically engineering an adenovirus.
-It has been trialed as a possible treatment for cancer.
-The E1B-55kDa gene has been deleted allowing the virus to selectively replicate in and lyse p53-deficient cancer cells.
+dl1520 is an experimental oncolytic virus created by genetically engineering a human adenovirus.
+Onyx Pharmaceuticals used dl1520 under the brand name ONYX-015 in clinical trials as a possible treatment for cancer.
+This virus, an Ad2/Ad5 recombinant, contains two E1B-55kDa gene mutations allowing the virus to selectively replicate in and lyse p53-deficient cancer cells.